 - The Hawaiian sun can be very strong!
 Be sure to apply sunscreen generously and often to prevent a heavy sunburn, Wear a shirt if you go out snorkeling.

-- Even though the crime rate on Hawaii is low, visitors should be as cautious as they would be at any other destination.
+- though the crime rate in Hawaii is low visitors should be as cautious as they would be at any other destination.
 Do not lock valuables in your vehicle.
 If you must, pack items out of sight before parking.

 - Please make sure to clean up after yourself.

-Beaches on the Big Island are not as crowded as they are on the other Islands.
+Beaches on the Big Island are not as crowded as for example the beaches on Oʻahu or the beaches on Maui.
 Especially if you go to the more remote beaches during weekdays it is possible that you find the beach all to yourself.
-This also means that some beaches have very basic facilities.
-Be sure to take plenty of water and sunscreen.
+Being more remote also means that some beaches have limited basic facilities, so be sure to bring plenty of water and sunscreen.

 You will never have to get bored on the beach – even if you travel in a big group!
-If you are not the sun worshiper your travel companion is.
-Take a book, some food/drinks, snorkel gear, or whatever you enjoy doing, and do your thing.
-Let me reiterate the two most important words: “snorkel” and “gear”.
-The waters around the big island are teaming with beautiful life, make sure not to miss it.
-(Read more on snorkeling and buying or renting gear here.) (back to top)
+If you are not the sun worshiper your travel companion is, bring a book (any of the books on our list of 18 books to read on Hawaiʻi would be a good fit), good food and drinks, snorkel gear, or whatever you enjoy doing, and do your thing.